skeptikantin/Ibex-with-Maze/README.md

 * Clone or download this respository.
 * Make sure you have Python 2 installed.
 * You can test out the maze task by running the provided sample.
-In command line, navigate to the ibex/www folder and run "python2 server.py", then navigate to localhost:3000 in a web browser to see the experiment.
+In command line, navigate to the www folder and run "python2 server.py", then navigate to localhost:3000 in a web browser to see the experiment.

 Note: If you want to add Maze functionality to an existing Ibex implementation (for instance, to run experiments on Ibex farm), these are the changed files:
 * Addition of Maze.css and MazeSeparator.css in the css_includes folder